raine/anki-llm/README.md

 ### Step 1: Create a prompt template with `generate-init`

 First, run the `generate-init` wizard.
-It will ask you to select your deck and note type, then generate a prompt file tailored to your collection.
+It will ask you to select your deck and note type, then use an LLM to analyze your existing cards and generate a prompt file tailored to your collection.

 ```bash
 anki-llm generate-init
 ```

 Follow the interactive prompts.
-The wizard will analyze existing cards in your deck to create a smart prompt that matches their style and formatting.
+The wizard will use an AI model (defaults to `gpt-5` or `gemini-2.5-flash` depending on your API key) to analyze existing cards in your deck and create a smart prompt that matches their style and formatting.
 When it's done, it will save a new file, for example `japanese-vocabulary-prompt.md`.

 The generated file will look something like this: